Did you know? There’s a tiny but powerful view in Timeneye, packed with features.

 #1 Schedule Entries exports

 When already talked about the possibility to export lists of time entries to PDF or CSV.
 This feature is very useful to create detailed timesheets and time reports to be shared with the clients for invoicing/transparency purposes (as well as internal reporting).

-But since we all live busy lives, way not automate these reports to have them delivered directly to our inbox?
+But since we all live busy lives, why not automate these reports to have them delivered directly to our inboxes?

 Meet the Entries overview email automation: we introduced it a few months ago along with the other Timeneye automation features, to help users speed up the most repetitive parts of their work.

 Thanks to this automation, Timeneye will automatically deliver the entries you need, directly to your inbox.

 Click on the Show filters button;